For Bands Who Want To Sign To APF Records

 We thought the following might be useful for any band interested in a deal with APF.

 When the label started, we signed a load of bands really quickly, because we knew who we wanted and went out to get them.
 At the moment we aren’t actively looking to sign anyone, but will do so if the music blows us out of the water and the band tick a number of boxes (more on that later).
-Our most recent addition, Gandalf The Green, sent us a message with their track A Billion Faces and we signed them within a few days.
+One of our signings, Gandalf The Green, sent us a message with their track A Billion Faces and we signed them within a few days.
 So, it does happen, but rarely.